 Your help matters!!

 Please pray for me as I embark on creating APPOINT.

 – – – – – – – – – – – – – – –

 P.S.
 Homeschooling Teen asked McKennaugh the following question:

 If you could inspire 1,000 teens to become more active in the pro-life movement, what would you say?
+She answered:

 “Don’t be afraid to stand up.
 It’s hard, but so worth it.
 A quarter of our generation is gone forever.
 We cannot save a life on our own, but if we let God know that we are willing to do His work, AMAZING things can happen.
 Don’t be afraid, don’t give up!
 And NEVER, EVER, EVER think that you are too young!!”